tidymodels/hardhat/tests/testthat/_snaps/model-offset.md

       mold(~ Sepal.Width + offset(Species), iris)
     Condition
       Error in `model_offset()`:
       !
-Column, 'offset(Species)', is tagged as an offset, but is not numeric.
-All offsets must be numeric.
+Column offset(Species) is tagged as an offset and thus must be numeric, not a <factor> object.

 # offset columns are stored as predictors